Towards Bridging Language Gaps in OSS with LLM-Driven Documentation Translation: Introduction Background

 In recent years, large language models (LLMs) have demonstrated significant strengths in supporting various aspects of software engineering~\cite{zheng2025towards, hou2024large, 10449667}.
 A recent mining study revealed the use of ChatGPT to improve \textsc{ReadMe} files and other relevant documentation~\cite{tufano2024unveiling}.
 Prior work has also indicated the potential for LLMs to improve, simplify, and summarize open source documentation to reduce information overload and increase the readability for contributors~\cite{adejumo2024towards, 10.1145/3593856.3595910, tufano2024unveiling}.
-Moreover, LLM-driven translation and quality estimation have demonstrated state-of-art performance outside of computing~\cite{freitag2021results, freitag2022results, kocmi-federmann-2023-large, huang2023towards, he2024exploring, moslem-etal-2023-adaptive, calzi2025science}; in fact, prior work suggests that with proper prompting strategies LLMs can achieve translation quality comparable to that of human experts\cite{zhang2023prompting}.
+Moreover, LLM-driven translation and quality estimation have demonstrated state-of-art performance outside of computing~\cite{freitag2021results, freitag2022results, kocmi-federmann-2023-large, huang2023towards, he2024exploring, moslem-etal-2023-adaptive, calzi2025science}; in fact, prior work suggests that with proper prompting strategies LLMs can achieve translation quality comparable to that of human experts \cite{zhang2023prompting}.
 Given LLMs' joint training on natural-language and code corpora, we hypothesize that modern LLMs are better suited than conventional machine translation pipelines to handle the mixed Markdown + code + URL structure found in technical documentation.
 Although all of these insights are promising, there is little evidence to support the ability of LLMs to be used to translate technical documents such as \textsc{ReadMe} files.
-We investigated documentation translation contributions in open source \textsc{ReadMe} files, categorized repositories by scale and mined pull requests and issues with title "Translate Readme".
-We found more than 500 translation requests related to \textsc{ReadMe} files and they also reveal community-driven efforts during events such as Hacktoberfest \cite{hacktober}.
-However, many contributions were rejected and the ones merged could not keep pace with English updates.

-We also sampled 50 \textsc{ReadMe} files from large repositories ($>10000$ stars/forks) to evaluate ChatGPT and Claude's English-to-German translation.
-For this evaluation, we introduced \textsc{TriFid}, an early stage framework for assessing preservation of code, URLs, and markdown formatting.
-Our results utilizing \textsc{TriFid} interestingly revealed preservation challenges: both LLMs struggled with maintaining URLs and markdown formatting and code snippets.
-Moving towards this vision, we will:

-\begin{enumerate} \item Fine-tune LLMs with structure aware objectives that explicitly penalize corruption of code, links, and markdown; \item Optimize \textsc{TriFid} into a feedback loop that scores the translation from the fine-tuned models. \item Validate the results with native human experts and professional technical translators to close the gap between automated fidelity and real-world usability. \end{enumerate}